nvasu001/CS-733-Voice-Assistant-for-Food-Ordering/README.md

 The ```ent.text``` is the entity and the ```ent.label_``` is the slot which are the outputs of the slot detector.

+The annotated dataset used to train the model for this module is [here](https://github.com/nvasu001/CS-733-Voice-Assistant-for-Food-Ordering/blob/main/slot_annotated_utterances.json).
+## DM

+The dialogue management is where the conversation is tracked and the appropriate response choices and agent actions are decided.

+### DP

+For the Dialogue Policy we have used dialogue_policy.csv to implement it.
+It is in the form of a pandas dataframe ```df```.

+### DST

+For the prototype we have used python scripting to decide how to make the coverstation with the user.
+A Dialogue turn is created here for each and every command.

+## Dialogue

+In thi prototype, For the NLG we normalize the entities (Text Normalization) uttered by the user using a python dictionary ```official_name```.
+We replace the <ref> tags with the normalized words.
+Then we pass on the response to a Text to speech _[7]_ so the user can hear it.

 ## References
 1. https://colab.research.google.com/github/PradipNichite/Youtube-Tutorials/blob/main/Spacy_Custom_NER_Youtube.ipynb#scrollTo=enIOTr8y6hf9 (SPACY NER)
 2. https://github.com/amrrs/custom-ner-with-spacy3/blob/main/Custom_NER_with_Spacy3.ipynb (SPACY NER)